-With the help of Jmeter, multiple threads can be created, timers can be set-up for testing, assertions and listeners can be set for the test plan.
+With the help of Jmeter, multiple threads can be created, timers can be set up for testing, assertions and listeners can be set for the test plan.
 Test plan enables the user to set the test configuration that is specific for an application.
-After right clicking the ‘Test Plan’ item, the menu is revealed.
-In the menu, on hover to the ‘Add’ item user can see various test features that can be created for a test plan.
+After right-clicking the ‘Test Plan’ item, the menu is revealed.
+In the menu, on hover over the ‘Add’ item user can see various test features that can be created for a test plan.
 After the creation of the test features, these are executed by the tester.

 Following Benefits Are Offered by JMeter In Performance Testing:

 1. JMeter can be implemented to test the performance of both static resources such as HTML, as well as dynamic resources, such as AJAX.